Redone0001/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

+---

 # Becoming an FC

 ---

 ## Tryouts

-TDF is always looking for new FC's.
+Beancursion is always looking for new FC's.
 Is fleet down during your prime time?
 Want to fix that?

 There is no pressure to accept a T badge straight away.
 You can ask to voice and/or tag a few fleets, see if it's for you.
 All thats required is an L badge!
 You can ask any full FC to do a tryout, you can do up to five tryouts.
 All you need to know before starting a tryout is on this page, tagging order and shortcuts.
 You don't need to have tags completely memorized for the first fleet.